holbiejlln/holbertonschool-shell/loops_conditions_and_parsing/README.md

 # 10-fizzbuzz

-This script prints numbers from 1 to 100.
-For each number:
+This script prints isplays the following information from each line of `/etc/passwd`:

-- "FizzBuzz" is printed if divisible by both 3 and 5.
-- "Fizz" if divisible by 3.
-- "Buzz" if divisible by 5.
-- Otherwise, the number itself is printed.
+- Username
+- User ID
+- Home directory

 ## How to Run